 After all, highly processed foods can leave you feeling sluggish and may even trigger inflammation, the Academy of Nutrition and Dietetics suggests.

-Before you grab and go, consider these five easy recipes to pack your busy mornings with more nutrition.
-Not only will these options load up your meal with a variety of nutritious fruits, vegetables, whole grains and healthy fats, but they might also help keep inflammation at bay.
+Before you grab and go, consider one of these breakfast recipes to pack your busy mornings with more nutrition.
+Not only will these options load up your meal with a variety of fruits, vegetables, whole grains and healthy fats, but they might also help keep inflammation at bay.

 Free of refined sugar, this pudding is topped with a cup of blueberries as its sweetening agent.
 The small but mighty fruit is also rich in natural antioxidants and polyphenols (protective compounds in plants), known for helping reduce inflammation, according to Harvard Health Publishing.

 Get the Chia Seed Pudding recipe from the Endless Meal.

 If you like a protein-rich breakfast, start with this smoked salmon benny.
 Not only can smoked salmon give your breakfast a decadent twist, but it's also a top notch source of omega-3 fatty acids, which are great for fighting inflammation, Bonnie Taub-Dix, RD, says.

 To keep things lighter, feel free to skip the hollandaise sauce.
 You'll save time, fat and calories — the runny egg yolk is sure to do the trick.

 Get the Smoked Salmon Eggs Benedict recipe from The Endless Meal.

 3. Cracked Farro Porridge With Berries and Walnuts